- Home

 facing upwards.
 They then walked quickly up towards the trees tops.
 All of

-them have the green frons and pinky-red abdomen, they are the females.
+them have the green frons and pinky-red abdomen, they were all females.

 -